 * If you would like to take university classes after high school but before beginning your player career, do so as a part-time student – do not enroll full time.

 Note: To play Division I Sports, you need to qualify academically.
-To meet the minimum requirements for Division I student, athletes enrolling in college in August 2016 or later, you must earn a minimum 2.300 GPA in core courses and earn a combined SAT or ACT score that matched your core-course GPA on the sliding scale to compete in your first year of college.
+To meet the minimum requirements for Division I student, athletes enrolling in college must earn a minimum 2.300 GPA in core courses and earn a combined SAT or ACT score that matched your core-course GPA on the sliding scale to compete in your first year of college.
 (See link to pdf at the top of the page for NCAA Sliding Scale)